 Following the completion of a thesis, the student will provide a professional presentation of the most central elements of the thesis and defend those elements and others related to it to the full thesis committee.
-While the specific expectations for a student's defense will be determined by the thesis chair, every defense will include an oral presentation equivalent to a professional presentation for an academic organization, will require the candidate to field impromptu questions from the thesis committee regarding the presentation and the thesis itself, and will be made open to the public, although guests are not allowed to participate (e.g. ask questions, make interjections, offer their own ideas etc.).
+While the specific expectations for a student's defense will be determined by the thesis chair, every defense will include an oral presentation equivalent to a professional presentation for an academic organization, will require the candidate to field impromptu questions from the thesis committee regarding the presentation and the thesis itself.